Tatars: Crimean Tatars

-At the beginning of the 13th century, Crimea, where the majority of the population was already composed of a Turkic people—Cumans, became a part of the Golden Horde.
+At the beginning of the 13th century, Crimea, where the majority of the population were Turkic people Cumans, became a part of the Golden Horde.
 The Crimean Tatars mostly adopted Islam in the 14th century and thereafter Crimea became one of the centers of Islamic civilization in Eastern Europe.
 In the same century, trends towards separatism appeared in the Crimean Ulus of the Golden Horde.
-De facto independence of Crimea from the Golden Horde may be counted since the beginning of princess (khanum) Canike's, the daughter of the powerful Khan of the Golden Horde Tokhtamysh and the wife of the founder of the Nogai Horde Edigey, reign in the peninsula.
+De facto independence of Crimea from the Golden Horde may be counted since the beginning of the reign in the peninsula of khanum (princess) Canike, daughter of Tokhtamysh, the powerful Khan of the Golden Horde, and wife of Edigey, the founder of the Nogai Horde.
 During her reign she strongly supported Hacı Giray in the struggle for the Crimean throne until her death in 1437.
 Following the death of Сanike, the situation of Hacı Giray in Crimea weakened and he was forced to leave Crimea for Lithuania.